openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 - `openvino_intel_cpu_plugin` is used for inference.
 - `openvino_ir_frontend` is used to read source models.

-**MULTI execution on GPU and MYRIAD in `tput` mode**
+**MULTI execution on GPU and CPU in `tput` mode**

-In this example, the application is written in C++, performs inference [simultaneously on GPU and MYRIAD devices](../multi_device.md) with the `ov::hint::PerformanceMode::THROUGHPUT` property set, and reads models stored in the ONNX format.
+In this example, the application is written in C++, performs inference [simultaneously on GPU and CPU devices](../multi_device.md) with the `ov::hint::PerformanceMode::THROUGHPUT` property set, and reads models stored in the ONNX format.
 The following libraries are used:
 - The `openvino` library is a main dependency of the application.
 It links against this library.
-- `openvino_intel_gpu_plugin` and `openvino_intel_myriad_plugin` are used for inference.
+- `openvino_intel_gpu_plugin` and `openvino_intel_cpu_plugin` are used for inference.
 - `openvino_auto_plugin` is used for Multi-Device Execution.
 - `openvino_auto_batch_plugin` can be also put to the distribution to improve the saturation of [Intel® GPU](../supported_plugins/GPU.md) device.
 If there is no such plugin, [Automatic Batching](../automatic_batching.md) is turned off.
 - `openvino_onnx_frontend` is used to read source models.

-**Auto-Device Selection between HDDL and CPU**
+**Auto-Device Selection between GPU and CPU**

-In this example, the application is written in C++, performs inference with the [Automatic Device Selection](../auto_device_selection.md) mode, limiting device list to HDDL and CPU, and reads models [created using C++ code](../model_representation.md).
+In this example, the application is written in C++, performs inference with the [Automatic Device Selection](../auto_device_selection.md) mode, limiting device list to GPU and CPU, and reads models [created using C++ code](../model_representation.md).
 The following libraries are used:
 - The `openvino` library is a main dependency of the application.
 It links against this library.
 - `openvino_auto_plugin` is used to enable Automatic Device Selection.
-- `openvino_intel_hddl_plugin` and `openvino_intel_cpu_plugin` are used for inference.
-AUTO selects between CPU and HDDL devices according to their physical existence on the deployed machine.
+- `openvino_intel_gpu_plugin` and `openvino_intel_cpu_plugin` are used for inference.
+AUTO selects between CPU and GPU devices according to their physical existence on the deployed machine.
 - No frontend library is needed because `ov::Model` is created in code.